kokosaka/personalwebsite/README.md

 # kokosaka.com
 This is my personal website presenting who I am and the applications I have created.

-built with Next.js and hosted on Heroku.
+built with Next.js and hosted on Heroku (until September 30, 2020) Now hosted on Netlify

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Installation